Criticism of Google: Portrayals of race and gender

-Google apologized in 2009 when a picture of Michelle Obama digitally altered to appear as a gorilla was among the first images when searching on Google Image.
-In 2013, Emily McManus, managing editor for TED.com, searched for "english major who taught herself calculus" which prompted Google to ask, "Did you mean: english major who taught himself calculus?"
+Google apologized in 2009 when a picture of Michelle Obama digitally altered to appear as a gorilla was among the first images when searching on Google Images.
+In 2013, Emily McManus, managing editor for TED.com, searched for "English major who taught herself calculus" which prompted Google to ask, "Did you mean: English major who taught himself calculus?"
 Her tweet of the incident gained traction online.
 One response included a screengrab of a search for "how much is a wnba ticket?" to which the auto-correct feature suggested, "how much is an nba ticket?"
 Google responded directly to McManus and explained that the phrase "taught himself calculus" appeared about 282,000 times, whereas the phrase "taught herself calculus" appeared about 4,000 times.
 The company also made note of its efforts to bring more women into STEM fields.

 In 2015, a man tweeted a screengrab showing that Google Photos had tagged two African American people as gorillas.
 Google apologized, saying they were "appalled and genuinely sorry" and working on longer-term fixes.
 An investigation by WIRED two years later showed that the company's solution has been to censor searches for "gorilla", "chimp", "chimpanzee", and "monkey".
 As of 2023, Google Photos software still will not search for gorillas on local photos.